 - Docker swarm cluster with persistent shared storage

 - Traefik configured per design

-We'll need a directory to hold our minio file store, as well as our minio client config, so create a structure at /var/data/minio:
+We'll need a directory to hold our minio file store.
+You can create a blank directory wherever you like (I used

 git pull and a

 🚀 Update: Premix now includes an ansible playbook, so that sponsors can deploy an entire stack + recipes, with a single ansible command! (more here)